ccani007/dissertationData/README.md

 **`data` Directory:** This directory contains the essential datasets used in the project.

--   "raw2019.rda": The raw data set for the year 2019, transformed and saved as an .rda file for easy integration and analysis in R.
--   "raw2021.rda": The raw data set for the year 2021, similarly stored as an .rda file.
 -   "cleaned2019.rda": The cleaned version of the 2019 data set, which will be generated after running the cleaning scripts.
 -   "cleaned2021.rda": The cleaned version of the 2021 data set, obtained after applying the data cleaning scripts.